 When it came to shopping for baby socks, I tried them all.
 I went down a late-night rabbit hole of Googling “baby socks that stay on” and “baby socks that won’t come off” and “why won’t my kid keep his freakin’ socks on?”
-I bought a bunch of different brands of socks and booties and while some were better than others, most wound up on the floor amid giggles.
+And then I bought a bunch of different brands of baby socks and booties and while some were better than others, most of them wound up on the floor amid giggles.

 The Ultimate List of Baby Socks that Stay ON!

 Featured on Shark Tank, Squid Socks have patent-pending silicone “squiggly dots” inside the cuff of the sock that makes them near impossible for babies and toddlers to pull off.
 They come in sizes from teeny-tiny newborn to 3T, so you can even get your toddler’s socks to stay on.
 Even better, these adorable socks come in three packs in a ton of colors–both boys, girls, and gender-neutral.
 I love the ruffly dress socks for little girls!